Affine T-varieties of complexity one and locally nilpotent derivations: Applications

 where $L=L(\partial)$ and $\varphi_m\in A_m$ is such that $\divi(\varphi_m)+\DD(m)=0$. \end{theorem} \begin{proof} The assertions follow immediately by virtue of \eqref{ML-eq} and Lemmas \ref{ML-fib} and \ref{ML-hor}. \end{proof}

-In the following corollary we give a criterion of triviality of the homogeneous Makar-Limanov invariant $\ML_h(A)$. \begin{corollary} With the notation as above, $\ML_h(A)=\KK$ if and only if one of the following conditions hold. \begin{enumerate}[(i)] \item $A$ is elliptic, $\rank(M)\geq 2$, and $\deg\DD$ is contained in the relative interior of $\sigma^\vee$. \item $A$ admits a homogeneous LND of horizontal type and $\theta\cap\delta=\{0\}$. \end{enumerate} In particular, in both cases $\ML(A)=\KK$. \end{corollary}
+In the following corollary we give a criterion of triviality of the homogeneous Makar-Limanov invariant $\ML_h(A)$. \begin{corollary} With the notation as above, $\ML_h(A)=\KK$ if and only if one of the following conditions hold. \begin{enumerate}[(i)] \item $A$ is elliptic, $\rank(M)\geq 2$, and $\deg\DD$ does not intersect any extremal ray of $\sigma$. \item $A$ admits a homogeneous LND of horizontal type and $\theta\cap\delta=\{0\}$. \end{enumerate} In particular, in both cases $\ML(A)=\KK$. \end{corollary}

 \begin{proof} By Lemma \ref{ML-fib}, (i) holds if and only if $\ML_{hor}(A)=\KK$.
 By Theorem \ref{ML-cp1}, (ii) holds if and only if there is a homogeneous LND of horizontal type and $\ML_h(A)=\KK$. \end{proof}